A Guide to Spring Gardening

 - If you have any ornamental grasses make sure they are cut back

-Finally, take a walk round the garden taking notes so you can update you plan.
+Finally, take a walk around the garden taking notes so you can update your plan.

 Tips on Seeds and Sowing

-Starting things like herbs, flowers and veg from seeds are far cheaper than buying mature plants and Spring is the idea time to get started.
-Crops that that can tolerate a light frost are called cool-season crops and they can be sown outside, where as warm-season crops generally need to be germinated indoor first.
+Starting things like herbs, flowers and veg from seeds are far cheaper than buying mature plants and Spring is the ideal time to get started.
+Crops that that can tolerate a light frost are called cool-season crops and they can be sown outside, whereas warm-season crops generally need to be germinated indoor first.